TamannaAlam/LoRA-Personalized-AI-Model-Exploration/README.md

 ## Purpose:
 This repository is an exploration of the latest AI techniques, focusing on creating personalized AI-generated images and experimenting with various fine-tuning and generative approaches.
 The goal was to explore the integration of different AI models and platforms to achieve creative results.

-## Installation:
-Instructions for setting up the necessary environment and dependencies for running this exploration will be provided here.